 Crowing a new champion is not the only news from the 2006 NBA Finals.
-As I noted a few weeks ago, there is a tendency in the NBA – more so than the other major North American sports leagues – for the eventual champion to be among the very best in the regular season.
+As I noted a in the past, there is a tendency in the NBA – more so than the other major North American sports leagues – for the eventual champion to be among the very best in the regular season.
 Specifically, in the past 50 years 80% of teams winning the NBA title had either the best or second best record in the NBA regular season.

 Although one of the best regular season teams taking the title is a tendency we see in the data, it is not an iron-clad rule.
 And this year that tendency will not hold.
-The Mavericks had the third best regular season record, while the Heat posted the fifth best mark.
+The 76ers had the fourth best regular season record in the East, while the Heat posted the best mark.

 Of these two, who should be favored?
-The Mavericks posted the better regular season record, but the difference might be deceptive.
-One of Miami’s most productive players – Shaquille O’Neal – did not play in 23 regular season contests.
-Had Shaq played the entire season the difference in the regular season records of these teams would have been smaller.
+The Heat posted the better regular season record, but the difference might be deceptive.
+One of Miami’s most productive players – Butler – did not play in all regular season contests.
+Had Butler played the entire season the difference in the regular season records of these teams would have been larger.

-Still, despite having a healthy Shaq, the odds are stacked against Miami.
+Still, despite having a healthy Embid, the odds are stacked against the 76ers.
 For the first three rounds of the playoffs the NBA utilizes a 2-2-1-1-1 playoff format.
 First two games on one team’s court, then the next two in the other team’s arena, and the last three games go back and forth.